nandinimundra00/ASE-Homework-group22/README.md

   - ### Run Instructions

     - Clone [this (LUA to Python) github repo](https://github.com/nandinimundra00/ASE-Homework-group22).

+    - Run:

+      - Test:

+        - To run all tests, run the command `python -m src.main --go ALL`

+        - To run a specific test, run the command `python -m src.main --go <test-name>` (Note: Test name we have num, sym, the, rand)

+        - To see the help section, run the command `python -m src.main -help`

 ## License
 This project is licensed under the terms of the MIT license.
 Please check LICENSE for more details.